Last updated on May 17, 2025

 Talrand, Sky Summoner | Illustration by Svetlin Velinov

 Tokens are created in every color in Magic, but what those tokens are and how they’re created changes in the different parts of the color pie.
-Blue tends to make smaller creatures in its tokens, and it often seem incidental to the overall effect of the spell.
+Blue tends to make smaller creatures in its tokens, and doing so often seems incidental to the overall effect of a larger spell.

-There’s often a lot of value you can get from blue tokens and plenty of ways to abuse them in this, much feared, color.
+There’s often a lot of value you can get from blue tokens and plenty of ways to maximized them in this much-feared color.

 Let’s jump into the cards!